-A Living Will is a written statement that expresses your wishes about medical treatment that would delay death from a terminal condition.
-It also applies to situations of persistent vegetative state or irreversible coma.
-A Living Will would speak for you in the event that you were unable to communicate.
-It gives direction and guidance to others but is not as broadly applicable as a Durable Health Care Power of Attorney.
+A Living Will is a statement in writing which expresses your wishes concerning medical treatment that could delay death from a terminal condition.
+Additionally, it pertains to situations of continuous vegetative state or permanent coma.
+A Living Will communicates your wishes for you in the situation in which you were no longer able to communicate.
+It gives guidance and direction to those close to you but is not applied with the extensiveness of a Durable Health Care Power of Attorney.

-Can I sign both a Living Will and a Durable Health Care Power of Attorney?
+Yes, but if you sign both you must attach a copy of your Living Will to the Durable Health Care Power of Attorney.

 Health care providers (for example, doctors and nurses) will first try to find out if you appointed an agent pursuant to a Durable Health Care Power of Attorney.
 It is also possible that a court will appoint a guardian to act as your surrogate.
 If you did not leave a Durable Health Care Power of Attorney and there is no court-appointed guardian, the health care providers will contact the following people, in this order, who will have the authority to make health care decisions for you (following the your wishes, if known).
 These people are called “surrogates.”